Big Data

 2. The world is moving towards innovation and digital transformation

-Another thing to consider while talking about the potential of a data analytics career path is the fact that we are moving towards a future driven by digital transformation and innovation.
-In fact, those are two key factors that influence investment in artificial intelligence and big data technologies.
-According to a survey, there has been a 52.5% adoption rate of big data technologies by global organizations as of 2019 with a further 38% holding the promise of using such technologies in the future (Source).
-Among all the organizational data use cases, data warehouse optimization and forecasting have been found to be the most crucial along with customer analysis and predictive maintenance.
+According to a survey, global organizations have had a 52.5% adoption rate of big data technologies as of 2019, with a further 38% holding the promise of using such technologies in the future (Source).
+Among all the organizational data use cases, data warehouse optimization and forecasting have been found to be the most crucial, along with customer analysis and predictive maintenance.

 Related: What is Big Data Engineering or Modern Data Engineering?